kshitijrajsharma/overture-data-analysis-report/README.md

 - To perform qualitative and quantitative analysis of Overture map data.

 ### Secondary Objectives
-- Find a way to visualize the releases on a country level.
+- Visualize the releases on a country level.
-- Find a way to conduct qualitative analysis, identifying additions to existing OSM data and how it differs across countries.
+- Conduct qualitative analysis to identify additions to existing OSM data and differences across countries.
-- Make it easy for general users to form their own opinions based on the available data.
+- Facilitate general users in forming their own opinions based on the available data.

 ## Approach

-1. Building a script to retrieve Overture data as geoparquet with multiple themes (streamlining and automating the process).
+1. Build a script to retrieve Overture data as geoparquet with multiple themes (streamlining and automating the process).
-2. Converting geoparquet to geojson.
+2. Convert geoparquet to geojson.
-3. Converting flattened geojson to pmtiles.
+3. Convert flattened geojson to pmtiles.
-4. Developing a viewer for comparison and loading.
+4. Develop a viewer for comparison and loading.
-5. Automating the entire process with a bash script.
+5. Automate the entire process with a bash script.
-6. Comparing with population data, existing OSM buildings in the area, and, if possible, the number of people per building.
+6. Compare with population data, existing OSM buildings in the area, and if possible, the number of people per building.

 ## Considerations